Semrush helps you:

 4. Write descriptive alt text

-As I mentioned earlier, alt text plays a crucial role in helping Google and other search engines comprehend the content and context of images, especially since they can’t interpret them visually.
+As I mentioned earlier, alt text plays a crucial role in helping Google and alternate search engines comprehend the content and context of images, especially since they can’t interpret them visually.
 It’s also used by screen readers to describe images to visually impaired users.
 So, it’s vital for the accessibility of your pages and enhancing your UX.

 Plus, browsers display the alt text for an image when the image itself can’t be rendered.